 Compact even by mirrorless standards, the EOS M6 Mark II sports an APS-C sensor with a high 32.5MP resolution.
 Video-focussed users may not get as much out of all those megapixels as stills shooters, but there’s plenty for YouTubers to admire besides.

 The flip-up touchscreen is handy for self-shooting, and it can shoot crisp uncropped 4K at 30fps or 1080p at a smooth 120fps.
 You get pleasing color and detail straight out of the camera, while Dual Pixel CMOS AF with eye detection is on hand to keep your face in focus.

 The lack of a viewfinder and the (currently) small selection of native lenses for the M6 Mark II’s EOS M system aren’t huge drawbacks for shooting YouTube content, as you can use the screen for shot composition and likely only need one or two lenses to cover most situations.
 But if you do want to broaden your shooting horizons, there's always the option of adapting Canon's huge range of EF lenses.

 Read the full review: Canon EOS M6 Mark II review

 Designed very much with video in mind, the G95 (known as the G90 outside North America) has a raft of features and functions that make it great for shooting YouTube content.
-Its new, smaller Panasonic G100 sibling is on the horizon, but until that arrives this remains a fine option thanks to features like in-body image stabilization (IBIS).
+Its new, smaller Panasonic G100 sibling is now here (see above), but this model is well worth considering because it offers in-body image stabilization (IBIS).